Panorama (British TV programme): Is Labour Anti-Semitic?

-After the episode aired, a party spokesman accused staff featured in the documentary of being "disaffected former officials... who have always opposed Jeremy Corbyn's leadership, worked to actively undermine it, and have both personal and political axes to grind."
-Labour Party staff represented by the GMB Union voted 124–4 to demand the party apologise to the former staff and John Cryer, Chair of the Parliamentary Labour Party, said that attacking former Labour staff who appeared on the documentary was "a gross misjudgment".
-Five of the staff featured announced their intention to sue the Party, claiming that Labour's response breached its commitment to protect the rights of whistleblowers and 'defamed' them.
+After the episode aired, a party spokesman accused staff featured in the documentary of being "disaffected former officials... who have always opposed Corbyn's leadership, worked to actively undermine it, and have both personal and political axes to grind."
+Labour Party staff represented by the GMB Union voted 124–4 to demand the party apologise to the former staff and John Cryer, chair of the Parliamentary Labour Party, said that attacking former Labour staff who appeared on the documentary was "a gross misjudgment".
+Five of the staff featured announced their intention to sue the party, claiming that Labour's response breached its commitment to protect the rights of whistleblowers and 'defamed' them.

 In July 2020, the Labour Party, now under the leadership of Keir Starmer, retracted in full the allegations it had made about both John Ware and the participants in the Panorama documentary, which it conceded were false, issued a formal apology, and agreed to pay damages and costs, estimated to be around £600,000.

+In 2022, an Al Jazeera documentary called The Labour Files depicted the Panorama episode as highly misleading and showed it had spliced together different parts of a whistleblower's statement, falsely rendering it as accusing Labour members of praising Hitler "every day" in her presence.
+In December 2022, the BBC published a clarification stating that if the episode were to be re-broadcast, the whistlerblower's "additional comments" would be shown.
+In a public letter to The Guardian, Ware and Panorama Executive producer Neil Grant admitted this clip was mishandled, though still defending the overall merit of the episode.
+Labour Files producer Richard Sanders commented in his own letter to The Guardian that it "was always extremely improbable" that Labour members would have praised Hitler, citing approvingly Peter Oborne's comment in the Al Jazeera episode that by "the summer of 2019… you could say whatever you liked about Jeremy Corbyn's Labour party", to explain the BBC's editorial attitude.
+Sanders additionally slammed the BBC's clarification as obviously disingenuous.

+The Forde Report, commissioned under Starmer's leadership, also came to the conclusion that the presentation Panorama made of the controversy was "entirely misleading."
+The report's author, Martin Forde KC, received a request from the BBC and Ware to amend the report's approach to the Panorama episode, with Forde decribing an email Ware sent him as "quite aggressive in tone", but ultimately deciding against any such changes.